otrixindiacloud/tradix/documentation/replit.md

-# Golden Tag ERP System
+# Tradix for Golden Tag System

 ## Overview
 A comprehensive sequential workflow ERP system following the exact 10-step process from Customer Enquiry to Invoice with strict step validation and audit compliance.